Suo-Teaching-Team/egr-304-spring2026/docs/304/304-icc-02-hello-world-psoc/index.md

 ## Completed in Class

 1. Complete the [PSoC Hello World Lab](https://embedded-systems-design.github.io/psoc-hello-world/).
-1. Practice measuring the supply voltage for the Pioneer Kit using an Agilent benchtop (not handheld) multimeter.<br> *Hint:* Check the Pioneer Kit Guide on the main product page on the Cypress website for information on where the power pins are.
+1. *(not for a check off)* Practice measuring the supply voltage for the Pioneer Kit using an Agilent benchtop (not handheld) multimeter.<br> *Hint:* Check the Pioneer Kit Guide on the main product page on the Cypress website for information on where the power pins are.

     Next, you will modify the project to make a button enable or disable the blinking of the LED.